 The best national parks to visit in spring in Maine

 There are already a plethora of reasons to visit Maine for a vacation.
 With stunning coastline, incredible countryside, and a mountain of seafood to tuck into, you’re sure to have a memorable trip here.
 In addition to all that, one of the best national parks to visit in spring, Acadia National Park is somewhat unique.
-With stunning forests, trails for hiking, and some amazing, luxury accommodations to stay in, one of the most stunning features of the Acadia National Park, Maine, is its rugged coastline.
+With stunning forests, trails for hiking, and some amazing, luxury accommodations to stay in, or perhaps a rustic cabin, one of the most stunning features of the Acadia National Park, Maine, is its rugged coastline.
 One of the many things to do in Acadia is to head to Schoodic Point or Thunder Hole where you can see the waves crashing onto the rocks, before heading up to Jordan Pond for an enjoyable hike.

 Bounce up to Banff for a dog-friendly vacation this spring

 Banff National Park in Alberta, Canada, is a fabulous national park to visit in spring.
 With stunning hiking trails, pine forests, mountains, and lakes, it gives you the perfect opportunity for a vacation of hiking and biking along some phenomenal trails.
 There is also a wide selection of dog-friendly trails in Banff to explore of varying length and difficulty.
 You can enjoy a stay in a cabin with a hot tub while staying in the national park, and in addition, one of the things to do in Banff is to visit the Banff hot springs.
 There’s no better way to relax after a few days of hiking than with a dip in natural hot springs surrounded by stunning vistas.

 Explore the top national parks to visit in spring, 2021, in Utah